-Please be aware that state and federal privacy laws, as well as University policy, dictate access to a student's financial or personal information, and specify what we can disclose to others, including parents, without the student's written permission.
+Please be aware that state and federal privacy laws, as well as University policy, dictate access to a student's financial or personal information, and specify what UCI employees can disclose to others, including parents, without the student's written permission.

 Convenient online systems are available to students to view financial information and to share it with parents and others who pay their registration expenses.
 Please review the FAQ section of ZOT Account Online for more information.

-Students who wish to allow their financial information to be discussed with another individual (a parent, for example), must print, complete, sign, and personally deliver a hard copy Authorization to Release Financial Information to Campus Billing Services.
+Students who wish to allow their financial information to be discussed with another individual (such as a parent), must print, complete, sign, and personally deliver a hard copy Authorization to Release Financial Information to Campus Billing Services.
 Students must be prepared to show current picture identification (UCI student ID card, passport, or driver's license).

 UCI uses a student's campus e-mail address for many official communications, including registration billings and important notices.
 Every student must activate a UCInetID and password after admission to UCI and submission of the Statement of Intent to Register (SIR), and Statement of Legal Residence (SLR).
 Students should check and clear out e-mail messages routinely so that important information is not lost due to a full mail box.

-It is very important to keep address information up to date for those occasions when written communication or mailing of refund checks is necessary.
+It is very important to keep postal address information up to date for those occasions when written correspondence or mailing refund checks is necessary.
 Students may visit the Registrar's StudentAccess Web site to update address information online.

 Academic and Administrative Calendars (Academic year and administrative holidays)

 ZOT Bill Schedule (Dates and deadlines for payments)

 The New Student Handbook provides tools and resources for new students.
 Find deadlines and events on the handy calendar, or if you prefer, view and print your personal New Student Checklist.